 Anna, obviously, is terrified.

-She says, “Paul is coming, right?”Anna shares with him Mac first clear memory of him: they were six, and their Dad had just moved out, and Mac slept in Paul’s room for a week.
+She says, “Paul is coming, right?”Anna shares with Mac her first clear memory of him: they were six, and their Dad had just moved out, and Mac slept in Paul’s room for a week.
 Anna confesses she was jealous that Paul had a friend like Mac.
 They should have invited her over!

 Mac says that he’s jealous of Paul because Paul could walk in at any time and see Anna in her underwear.
 And it’s funny because that’s what happened at the end of last episode!
 Obviously there’s not much actually suggestiveness in Mac’s comment, but the amount of sexuality in conversations about Paul and Anna is ridiculous.
 There’s just so much.